-- The cover page of the unit includes an illustration related to the topic of the unit, in which all the new vocabulary items that students will learn in the unit appear.
+- The cover page of the unit includes an illustration related to the topic of the unit and some open questions related to the unit topic.
 Use this to elicit vocabulary items and find out students' previous knowledge.
 It also works as a useful springboard into the main topic of the unit. - Vocabulary is then introduced using illustrations. - Vocabulary flashcards and posters can be found in the Teacher's kit. - There are digital flashcards on the digital platform.